-In over 35 years of operation IMS has formed thousands of companies on behalf of its clients.
+In over 35 years of operation, IMS has formed thousands of companies on behalf of its clients.
 IMS has developed procedures and processes which enable it to arrange the registration of a Cayman company within 48 hours of receiving instructions provided all regulatory and compliance requirements are met.
-Our extensive expertise in this area not only enables us to advise clients on the type of company which will meet their needs but ensures that the formation process is quick and in full compliance with all regulations.
+Our extensive expertise in incorporating a company in the Cayman Islands not only enables us to advise clients on the type of company which will meet their needs but also ensures that the formation process is quick and in full compliance with all regulations.

 The three types of most commonly registered companies in Cayman under the Companies Law are the Ordinary Resident Company, Ordinary Non-Resident Company, and the Exempted Company.

 - An ordinary resident company is usually formed for the purposes of carrying on local business in the Cayman Islands.
 In addition to the Companies Law, it is subject to the terms of the Local Companies (Control) Law 1995 which requires licensing, and the annual submission of a list of shareholders.
-Registration fees are payable on incorporation and annually.
+Registration fees are payable annually and on incorporation in Cayman.

-The normal minimum capital requirement is KYD42,000, and the minimum capital duty levied by government on incorporation of a nonresident company KYD600; and higher for companies with a greater capital base.
+The normal minimum capital requirement is KYD42,000, and the minimum capital duty levied by the government on the incorporation of a nonresident company KYD600 and higher for companies with a greater capital base.
 Annual government fees apply thereafter.
 There are no restrictions on the location of general meetings or of directors or the secretary.

 Records of members, directors, mortgages and charges must be kept.
 Financial records must be maintained although no audit is necessary and there are no filing requirements.